[JAES] Joint AFEE-EAEPE Sessions

 Russian Academy of Science - Institute of Economics, Moscow

-Athens University of Economics and Business, Greece
+Panteion University of Social and Political Sciences, Greece

 Universität Bremen - Institut für Institutionelle Ökonomik und Innovationsökonomik (iino), Bremen

 EAEPE has been organizing joint sessions together with the US-based Association for Evolutionary Economics (AFEE) since 2012.
 AFEE is the older “sister” organization of EAEPE and had helped to set up EAEPE in the late 1980s.
 It represents the long-standing Original Institutional Economics research program of American Institutionalism in the tradition of T.B.
 Veblen, J.R.
 Commons, G. Myrdal, K.W.
 Kapp or J.K.
 Galbraith.

 Due to the continuing success of the joint sessions, EAEPE decided to implement a permanent Research Area for these, the RA-JAES.
 Please submit abstracts for the annual conferences under RA-JAES.

 The goal of RA-JAES is to promote scientific and scholarly collaboration between members of EAEPE and AFEE.
 The two associations are developing a common approach to the analysis of economies as evolving, socially constructed and politically governed systems.
 They share the idea that economic thought always affects changing economies and vice versa.
 Thus

 , they engage in the search for new concepts and methods in order to obtain a deeper understanding of economic systems.